tmflower/critterclub/project-proposal.md

-# Project Proposal: Gamified Learning App
+# Project Proposal: Critter Club: A Science Learning App for Kids

 #### What tech stack will you use for your final project?
 React-Node-Postgres